-The valuations of Papier, an online personalised stationery retailer, and Fnatic, an esports organisation, were particularly affected by declining market comparables, as well as a softening in trading performance, and together account for an unrealised loss in the period of £10.0 million.
-The valuation of Zoovu also fell (decrease of £2.5 million) owing to lower market comparables.
+The valuation of Papier, an online personalised stationery retailer, was particularly affected by declining market comparables, as well as a softening in trading performance, and its value fell by $\pounds$ 2.4 million.
+The valuations of Zoovu and Plum Guide also fell (decreases of $\pounds$ 1.8 million and $\pounds$ 1.7 million respectively) owing to lower market comparables.
 Elsewhere in the portfolio, despite the challenges noted above, most companies showed resilience in trading performance during the year.

-Notable increases in valuation in the year were seen in Asterra (increase of £2.1 million), Cogora (increase of £1.5 million) and Social Value Portal (increase of £1.5 million).
+Notable valuation increases in the year were seen in Cogora (increase of $\pounds$ 3.1 million), Asterra (increase of $\pounds$ 1.8 million) and Social Value Portal (increase of $\pounds$ 1.4 million).
 All increases were due to robust trading performance outweighing the impact of weakening market comparables.